kubernetes-retired/external-storage/aws/efs/README.md

 - Do I have to use a configmap?

 Nope, the configmap values are just fed to the container as an environment variables.
-It is handy though when you create your EFS with Terraform and use Terraform to create the configmap dynamicly.
+It is handy though when you create your EFS with Terraform and use Terraform to create the configmap dynamically.

 - I noticed the EFS gets mounted directly to the efs-provisioner container, can I do that for my apps?

 Yes you can but it's not recommended.
-You loose the reusability of the StorageClass to be able to dynamicly provision new PersistentVolumes for new containers and pods.
+You lose the reusability of the StorageClass to be able to dynamically provision new PersistentVolumes for new containers and pods.

 - But what if the efs-provisoner pod goes down?